 2. Food Sources: If you want to use your diet to increase magnesium rather than supplements, then get more beans, nuts and whole grains into you.
 For my amazing women on the MyMT programmes, I get them to increase their intake of organic brown rice, green leafy vegetables and they can also have bananas, dark chocolate and of course, a black coffee – all foods and drinks which are rich sources of magnesium and other healthy nutrients.
 If they have gut health problems, then they also work through the MyMT™ GUT REHAB plans which are included in the programme for women who need them.

-3. Artesian Water: When I was in Switzerland earlier this year (how long ago that feels after all that’s been going on in the world!), I couldn’t believe how nice the water tasted in the small village I was visiting.
+3. Artesian Water: When I was in Switzerland last year (how long ago that feels after all that’s been going on in the world!), I couldn’t believe how nice the water tasted in the small village I was visiting.
 Everywhere in the village were wells brimming over with glacial water coming down from the Swiss Alps.
 I discovered that the ‘magic’ of these waters lay in two minerals – calcium and magnesium.
 Further investigation and local knowledge, led me to discover that just 1 litre of this beautiful alpine water delivers around 50% of the daily requirements of calcium and magnesium to drinkers.
 No wonder I was told that many locals live to a ripe old age!
 Women from around the world who are in my coaching groups get all this fabulous knowledge as well.

 Magnesium is a vital tool in our dietary tool-box as we transition through menopause as are most minerals and vitamins.
 But if we aren’t absorbing these nutrients then the priority is to turn around the gut, liver and cardiac inflammation that prevents magnificent magnesium from doing its job.
 I cover how to do this in my 12 week programmes.